georust/rinex/CONTRIBUTING.md

 ===================

 Supported constellations are defined in the Constellation Module.

-SBAS (geostationnary) constellations are a special case.
-We have the ability to identify Geostationaries vehicle in detail,
+This structure defines both Orbiting and Stationary vehicles.

+On crate feature "sbas", we can determine identify GEO vehicles in detail, thanks to the rinex/db/SBAS/sbas.json database.
+We don't support undeployed Geostationary vehicles (in advance).

 Build scripts
 =============

-1. Navigation RINEX specs are contained in rinex/db/NAV
+1. Navigation RINEX specs are represented in rinex/db/NAV
-2. rinex/db/sbas/sbas.json defines detailed vehicles
+2. Geostationary vehicles identification in rinex/db/sbas/sbas.json,
+is picked up on "sbas" crate feature.
-identity, as define in the L1-CA-PRN Code assigment specifications
+This follows the L1-CA-PRN Code assignment specifications (see online specs).
 3. rinex/db/SBAS/*.wkt contains geographic definitions for most standard SBAS systems.
 We parse them as Geo::LineStrings to define a contour area for a given SBAS system.
 This gives one method